This page contains resources on the kinds of shooting control options available to manage wildlife damage problems.

 - Harvest Management: traditional hunting as performed during state regulated hunting seasons.

-- Hazing: Hazing is used when the sound/noise of the gun firing disperses the target animal without killing or harming it.
+- Hazing: The sound of gun fire disperses the target animal without killing or harming it.

-Shooting Equipment can be divided into three main categories, firearms, non-firearms, and ancillary devices.
+Shooting Equipment can be divided into three main categories:

 - Firearms: Use gunpowder or other flammable or explosive propellant.
 Shotguns, rifles fall under this category.